DIGITAL EXHIBITION HOLDS UP PRESENCE AND KNOWLEDGE OF INDIGENOUS PEOPLE

 Galanin talks about the exhibition in a Facebook live event via the Anchorage Museum’s Facebook page at 6 p.m.
 Friday, May 1.

 Created to Hold Power (Intellectual Property) contains three components:

-- Fair Warning, a Sacred Place, a photo and audio series that Galanin says document “empty museum cabinets created to hold Indigenous power for captive display.
+- Fair Warning, a Sacred Place, photo and audio series that Galanin says document “empty museum cabinets created to hold Indigenous power for captive display.
 These non-Indigenous institutions do not belong to this power, and this power does not belong to them”

 - (Intellectual Property), a photo series titled by Galanin to “humanize our connection to the uses of our intellectual property and honor the cultural continuum of this knowledge, creativity and innovation.”

 - Architecture of Return, a map painted on deer hide that plots an escape route for Indigenous objects held in the collection of New York’s Metropolitan Museum of Art.

 ABOUT THE ARTIST

 Based in Sitka, Alaska, Galanin’s work offers perspective rooted in connection to land and an intentionally broad engagement with contemporary culture.
 He apprenticed with master carvers and jewelry makers, earned his Bachelor of Fine Arts degree from London Guildhall University and Master of Fine Art degree from Massey University (New Zealand).
 Articles about Galanin’s work include:

 - ARTnews: Ancient to the Future: Nicholas Galanin Aims to Change How Indigenous Art Is Understood